rurban/safeclib/doc/libc-overview.md

   includes the terminating zero, i.e. the result is `+1` from the spec.

+* `getenv_s` returns in len the size of the env buffer, not the len, as described in the standard (https://en.cppreference.com/w/c/program/getenv).
+The Microsoft size is len + 1.
+   Their usage example is also wrong: https://learn.microsoft.com/en-us/cpp/c-runtime-library/reference/getenv-s-wgetenv-s?view=msvc-170

 ## safeclib

 * safeclib does not check optional NULL parameters to the vararg